Except as otherwise noted, FXA will follow the rules listed in the the USA Ultimate rulebook

 The Playing Field

-Each team should consist of a minimum of seven (7) players and no more than 16 players.
-Each team can only have 7 players on the field playing at once (5 males and 2 females).
+Each team should consist of a minimum of seven (7) players and no more than 14 players.
+Each team can only have 7 players off any gender on the field playing at once.

-If a team cannot field at least 5 players (Minimum of 2 Females), they automatically forfeit.
+If a team cannot field at least 5 players, they automatically forfeit.

 - Game will start with a disc flip, visitor calls, winner chooses whether to pull or receive / loser gets the remaining choice